-Most villains in Marvel have a moral code that they never cross.
+Most villains in Marvel have a moral code that they would never cross.
 Cletus Kasady has no such moral code.
 Introduced in Amazing Spider-Man #344 (1991) by David Michelinie and Erik Larsen, Cletus Kasady was already serving several life sentences for a large number of murders.
 He was sharing a cell with Eddy Brock when the Venom symbiote broke him out of prison.
 However, the Symbiote had given “birth” to another symbiote which quickly bonded with Kasady.
 Kasady accepted the symbiote so much, he started referring to themselves as one person, using “I” instead of “We” that Venom uses.
 Kasady broke out of prison and began a murder spree leaving behind the message “Carnage Rules”.
 Spider-man tracked him down and was beaten.
 It took Spidey to team up with his old enemy Venom and the Fantastic Four to defeat this psycho.

 Carnage eventually escape Ravencroft and began recruiting other cell mates and villains like Shriek, Doppelganger, Carrion and Demogoblin in order to form his family and take over New York.
 It took a load of heroes led by Spidey in order to defeat them.
 After Venom reabsorbed the Carnage Symbiote, Kasady began painting himself in red but was captured by Spidey and gained another Carnage symbiote (though this has been retconned as the same symbiote).
 Carnage even gave birth to his own child and teamed up with Venom to kill it but was defeated by Spidey, Black Cat and his son Toxin.
-While in prison on the Raft, he was seemly killed even the Sentry took him to outer space and ripped him in two.
+While in prison on the Raft, he was seemly killed when the Sentry took him to outer space and ripped him in two.

 Carnage is a popular character in the Spider-man franchise, thus has gotten a few figures over the years, usually a repaint of an older figure.
 TB released one the their Spider-man Classic’s line (a few times) which was re-released in the Fearsome Foes box set.
 Hasbro re-release it again in their version of Classic line.
-Hasbro then did their own figure in their launch of the Spider-man sub-line of Marvel Legend and will be releasing an even better version in the Venom wave.
+Hasbro then did their own figure in their launch of the Spider-man sub-line of Marvel Legend and released an even better version in the Venom wave.

 Recommend Figure: Hasbro Marvel Legends Venom Monster Venom Wave – Carnage